George Carlin: Personal life

 In August 1960, while touring with comedy partner Jack Burns in Dayton, Ohio, Carlin stopped at a roadside diner, where he met waitress Brenda Hosbrook.
 They began dating and were married at her parents' home in Dayton on June 3, 1961.
-Their only child, Kelly Marie Carlin was born June 15, 1963, and became a radio host.
+Their only child, Kelly Marie Carlin was born June 15, 1963, and would later become a radio host.
 Carlin and Hosbrook renewed their wedding vows in Las Vegas in 1971.

 Their marriage was often marred by his cocaine use and her alcoholism, the latter of which worsened when Carlin's mother came to stay with them and would secretly pour Hosbrook drinks while derogating him.
 When Hosbrook was hospitalized due to her drinking, she told Carlin that she would not return home if his mother was there.
 He immediately went home, booked his mother a flight to New York, and took her to the airport.
 The couple soon addressed their addiction issues; the marriage improved so much that Kelly later said it felt like it had been rebooted.
 Hosbrook died of liver cancer on May 11, 1997, one day before her husband's 60th birthday.

 Carlin met comedy writer Sally Wade six months after Brenda's death and said it was "love at first sight", but told her he was hesitant to act on his feelings so soon after being widowed.
 He discussed needing to be alone, potentially for up to a year, before being ready to date again.
 They had no contact for eight months and she assumed he had moved on, but then he called to ask her out.
 They wed in a private, unregistered ceremony on June 24, 1998, and remained married until Carlin's death.

 In 2008, Carlin said that using cannabis, LSD, and mescaline had helped him cope with life.
 He also said several times that he had battled addiction to alcohol, cocaine, and Vicodin, and spent some time in a rehab facility in 2004.
 During the taping of his stand-up special Life Is Worth Losing on November 5, 2005, he said he had been sober for 341 days.

 After being raised as a Catholic, Carlin outspokenly rejected religion, frequently criticizing and mocking it in his routines.
 When asked if he believed in God, his response was, "No, there's no Godbut there might be some sort of an organizing intelligence, and I think to understand it is way beyond our ability."